Saskatoon Internet

 Understanding Saskatoon’s Internet Landscape

-💡 Saskatchewan Advantage: SaskTel’s $280+ million Rural Fibre Initiative is bringing infiNET to over 200 communities by 2027.
-Already, infiNET is available in 160+ communities, covering approximately 80% of Saskatchewan households.
+Saskatchewan Advantage: SaskTel’s $280 million Rural Fibre Initiative is bringing infiNET to nearly 200 communities by 2027.
+As of 2026, infiNET is available in 111+ communities, covering approximately 80% of Saskatchewan households.
+SaskTel has invested nearly $1 billion in fibre infrastructure since launching infiNET in 2011.
+The Aurora Program is adding 23 northern and Indigenous communities by March 2027.

 Technology Types Available in Saskatoon